IATA-Cargo/ONE-Record/working_draft/API/docs/implementation-guidelines.md

 # Asynchronous Job Processing

 To enable scalability of the ONE Record server, it is RECOMMENDED to use job queue systems to process asynchronous workloads that result from incoming ChangeRequests, DelegationRequests, or SubscriptionRequests.
-For example, it CAN be useful to decouple Notification queuing and actual sending of Notifications.
+For example, it can be useful to decouple Notification queuing and actual sending of Notifications.

 Decisions about architecture, technology as well as its implementation are up to the implementor of the ONE Record server.